MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-model-in-flow.md

 |**{table}{column} confidence score** |float |How confident the model is in its prediction |Value in the range of 0 to 1.
 Values close to 1 indicate greater confidence that the extracted cell value is accurate |

 > [!NOTE]
+>
-> More output parameters may be proposed such as field coordinates, polygons, bounding boxes and page numbers.
+>- More output parameters may be proposed such as field coordinates, polygons, bounding boxes and page numbers.
 These aren't listed on purpose as they're mainly intended for advanced use.
+>
+>- Coordinates are represented as percentages of the document's height and width, originating from the top-left corner.
+For instance, if coordinates X = 0.10 and Y = 0.20 are given, this signifies a location at 10% of the document's width along the X-axis and 20% of its height along the Y-axis, both measured from the top-left corner.

 ## Common use cases